mnoebels/AC-CFM/README.md

 We request that publications derived from the use of AC-CFM explicitly acknowledge that fact by citing the following publication:

-Noebels, M., Preece, R., Panteli, M. "An AC Cascading Failure Model for Resilience Analysis in Power Networks," IEEE Systems Journal (accepted).
+Noebels, M., Preece, R., Panteli, M. "AC Cascading Failure Model for Resilience Analysis in Power Networks."
+IEEE Systems Journal (2020).

 <!-- GETTING STARTED -->
 ## Getting Started